Battle of Enogai

 The Battle of Enogai was a battle between United States and Imperial Japanese Army and Navy forces on 10–11 July 1943.
-It took place in the early phase of the New Georgia Campaign in the Solomon Islands during the Pacific War.
+It took place in the early phase of the New Georgia campaign in the Solomon Islands during the Pacific War.
 Prior to the battle, US troops had landed at Rice Anchorage, in the Kula Gulf, on the northern coast of New Georgia, tasked with supporting efforts further south to advance on the airfield at Munda.

 After the landing, three battalions of United States Marines and United States Army soldiers had begun advancing inland to secure Bairoko Harbor.
-The approach march saw them advance through dense jungle towards an inlet around the small port of Enogai.
+They marched through dense jungle towards an inlet around the small port of Enogai.
 A series of minor engagements took place before the main assault.
-The fighting around Enogai saw a battalion of Marines attack a force of around 400 Japanese, forcing the defending troops to withdraw after a firefight that lasted into the early afternoon.
+A battalion of Marines attacked a force of around 400 Japanese, forcing the defending troops to withdraw after a firefight that lasted into the early afternoon.
 Mopping up operations continued into the following day, after which Enogai was used as a base prior to the attack on Bairoko later in the month.